-During 2022/23 the Academy Trust chose to invest £472k of revenue funding on capital expenditure, and this is shown as part of the transfer into the restricted fixed asset fund on the SoFA.
+During 2023/24 the Academy Trust chose to invest £218k of revenue funding on capital expenditure, and this is shown as part of the transfer into the restricted fixed asset fund on the SoFA.
 The table above therefore also shows the operational result prior to making this transfer between funds.

-At 31 August 2023, the net book value of fixed assets was £9.2m and movements in tangible fixed assets are shown in note 17 to the financial statements.
-As explained in accounting policy 1.7 the land and buildings occupied by the Academy Trust's academies are generally not included on the Balance Sheet since they are occupied under the terms of a Church Supplemental Agreement with the freehold owners.
-This does not apply to Cliffe Woods and Halling, since these are not church schools, and are occupied under a long-term lease agreement with Kent County Council.
-The land and buildings for these two schools are reflected on the Balance Sheet, with the buildings element depreciated to write off the carrying value over the term of the lease.
+At 31 August 2024, the net book value of fixed assets was £17.69m and movements in tangible fixed assets are shown in note 16 to the financial statements.
+As explained in accounting policy 2.7 the land and buildings occupied by the Academy Trust's academies are generally not included on the Balance Sheet since they are occupied under the terms of a Church Supplemental Agreement with the freehold owners, although there are some exceptions to this, with certain freehold land and buildings owned by the Academy Trust reflected as assets.